tbreuss/mithril-by-examples/examples/components.md

 ---
 title: Components
-desc: "This example was taken from the official website at <https://mithril.js.org/index.html#components>."
+abstract: This example was taken from the official website.
 date: 2021-10-16
 tags: [basics, component, official, m.mount]
 level: beginner